 Breast shaping surgery consists of a set of procedures and techniques aimed at improving the shape, symmetry, and scarring of the reconstructed breasts after the initial surgeries are complete.
 These procedures are individualized for each patient based on conversations with the patients and the plastic surgeon’s assessment of the patient’s needs and desires.

-Dr. Jeremy Williams and Dr. Christopher Williams at The Breast Center Park Meadows Cosmetic Surgery will ultimately help you decide if additional contouring or scar revision procedures will help with the overall aesthetic outcome of the reconstruction.
+Dr. Jeremy Williams, Dr. Christopher Williams, and Dr. Michael Miller at The Breast Center Park Meadows Cosmetic Surgery will ultimately help you decide if additional contouring or scar revision procedures will help with the overall aesthetic outcome of the reconstruction.

-These breast shaping surgeries are usually the second stage of an Autologous Breast Reconstruction, when a woman’s own tissue is used to recreate the breast mounds after a mastectomy.
+These breast shaping surgeries are usually the second stage of an autologous breast reconstruction, when a woman’s own tissue is used to recreate the breasts after a mastectomy.
 When a tissue expander is used in an implant-based breast reconstruction, we also perform these same breast shaping surgeries to help smooth the contour lines of your breast.

 Ensuring Natural Results